miso-lims/miso-lims/docs/user_manual/type_data.md

   consent for it to be used

 MISO administrators can add, edit, and delete detailed QC statuses using the standard interface.
-A detailed QC status can only be deleted if the option has not been used by any existing samples.
+A detailed QC status can only be deleted if the status has not been used by any existing samples.

 {% include userman-toplink.md %}